Marketing systems built around what the customer really wants, not what we think they want.

 You see the dark clouds ahead?
 A storm is coming.
 And soon, all the home service businesses that relied in traditional lead generation, like door knocking, telemarketing, lead source companies, referrals, canvassing, etc., will soon be wiped out.
 The only question is, will your business stay competitive and succeed?
 Or will you fall behind or end up just fighting for the scraps?
 It all depends on how good your online marketing is in the future.

 There are 2 ways to get leads as a home service contractor.
-They are offline and online.

-In fact, research shows that over 80% of homeowners start their search for a contractor online.
-And that’s just the beginning.
 Take a look at the numbers below and see exactly how the online world is shaping the way people choose contractors today:

 84% of homeowners use Google before choosing a contractor.